The Mystery of Belgrade’s Ukrainian Hair Buyer

 Herself a hairdresser, Ruza carried a bag full of natural hair.
 Nervously, she pulled four plaits out of it.
 Sergey looked at them for a couple of minutes, then he threw two plaits right back into the bag – apparently he doesn’t buy coloured hair.
 He measured the length of the other two other and then placed them on a small scale.

-As we waited for the next customer and after a couple of beers, Sergey agreed to talk to me.
+As we waited for the next customer and after the second beer Sergey and Dragan had, Sergey agreed to talk to me.

-He was buying hair for “some Ukrainian company” and that job earns him somewhere between 310-880 euros per month, which is not enough to live by.
-He usually drives to Serbia and that journey takes about two days.
+He was buying hair for “some Ukrainian company” and that job earns him somewhere between £250-700 pounds per month, which is not enough to live by.
+He usually drives to Serbia and that journeyt akes about two days.

 When Dragan jokingly told him his president had landed in Belgrade, Sergey cocked an imaginary gun, directed it to Putin’s face on the small TV screen and “BOOM”.